-The § 14.10 covers the situation where material does not conform to established specifications whilst in this paragraph the concept is widened to also permit reprocessing of material even if it originally met the established specifications.
-This later situation could arise when remainders of a batch (often called "tailings") are not packed into a partially filled drum, but are returned to the process and are either blended with the next, or subsequent batches, or are even re-dissolved and re-crystallised out.
-If reprocess had only been permitted for defective material, such reprocessing of "tailings" (as they came from acceptable batches) would not have been permitted.
+§ 14.10 covers the situation where material does not conform to established specifications whilst in this paragraph the concept is widened to also permit reprocessing of material even if it originally met the established specifications.
+This later situation could arise when remainders of a batch (often called "tailings") are mixed with other tails and reintroduced to the process, (for example being re-dissolved and re-crystallised out) without being part of the validated process.
+This reprocess is permitted.
+The current industry practice is to validate such reprocessing unless justified by a risk assessment and documented.